NSO-developer/nso-gitbook/operation-and-usage/operations/plug-and-play-scripting.md

 * `policy` scripts: Invoked at validation time and may control the outcome of a transaction.
 Policy scripts have the mandate to cause a transaction to abort.
 * `post-commit` scripts: Invoked when a transaction has been committed.
 Post-commit scripts can for example be used for logging, sending external events etc.

 The terms 'script' and 'scripting' used throughout this description refer to how functionality can be added without a requirement for integration using the NSO programming APIs.
 NSO will only run the scripts as UNIX executables.
 Thus they may be written as shell scripts, or by using another scripting language that is supported by the OS, e.g., Python, or even as compiled code.
-The scripts are run with the same user ID as NSO.&#x20;
+The scripts are run with the same user ID as NSO.

 The examples in this section are written using shell scripts as the least common denominator, but they can be written in another suitable language, e.g., Python or C.